Cachamoe/Calculator/README.md

 # Calculator
 ![]()
 ## Overview
-This application allows users to add, subtract, multiply, or divide numbers!
+This application allows users to add, subtract, multiply, and divide numbers!

 ## Application Features
-1)
-2)
-3)
+1) Buttons 0-9 and "." for numbers
+2) Buttons "*", "/", "-", "+", "=", and "C" for functionality

 ## Technologies
 HTML, CSS, Javascript